awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 To provide a comprehensive overview of the workflow for distributed graph construction:

-* **Prepare input data**: GraphStorm Distributed Construction accepts files in parquet/CSV format.
+* **Prepare input data**: GraphStorm Distributed Construction accepts tabular files in parquet/CSV format.
 * **Run GSProcessing**: Use GSProcessing to process the input data.
 This step prepares the data for partitioning including edge and node data, transformation details, and mappings.
 * **Run GSPartition**: Use GSPartition to partition the processed data into graph files suitable for distributed training.
 The result here should be ready for GraphStorm Distributed Training.